 In Korea, most clients and land owners are paying for the invisible quantity of the building, not the visible quality of the architecture.
 Buildings themselves are often not valued in the real estate market.
 The average lifespan of a building is shorter than that of a human being.
-If a new building can stack that land better, leading to an increase in FAR, then demolition and reconstruction are sought.
+If a new building can provide an increase in FAR, then demolition and reconstruction are sought.
 It is not uncommon to see celebratory banners when a building fails its structural stability test, because it means the demolition will be approved.